seinecle/mk99/docs/generated-html/subdir/centrale-course_temp_common.md

 How to market the right product to the right people?

 //ST: !

-image::crowd.png[align="center", title="A product cannot meet everybody's expectations"] {nbsp} +
+image::A-product-cannot-fit-everybody's-expectations.png[align="center", "title="A product cannot fit everybody's expectations"]
+{nbsp} +

 //ST: !
 A product cannot have every feature: adding a new feature can conflict with existing features or just hurt the need for simplicity.